tripped/sysstat/README.md

 ### Feedback welcome!

+Please use the BUG_REPORT template file to report a bug: It contains important data that should be provided for this.
-Of course tell me if there are any problems.
-This is the only way I can improve 'sysstat'.
-Please also remember to read the FAQ that comes with sysstat or available from the Wiki page on GitHub.
+Please also remember to read the FAQ that comes with sysstat or is available from the Wiki page on GitHub.

+Opening a pull request is the preferred way to submit a patch.
 Patches and suggestions for improvements are always welcome!
-Send them to "sysstat (at) orange (dot) fr".

 ### Support sysstat!